 When did you start writing the new material for DYSTOPIA?

-No, I started writing and probably really hitting it in January or February I think.
+No, I started writing and probably really hitting it in January or February, I think.
 It was after the 70,000 tons of metal is when I got really serious about it.
 We knew then what Matt’s decision was going to be, so it was around that time that things were changing.
-Things were going on behind the scenes and then Matt made his final decision because we gave him the opportunity to come back in and really commit and he thought about it, and it was a difficult decision for him for sure.
-He does love music and he loves Iced Earth and we’re like a family.
-We legally are family, but it’s also because he is a great father and he loves his kids and he doesn’t want to be away.
+Things were going on behind the scenes, and then Matt made his final decision because we allowed him to come back in and really commit and thought about it, and it was a difficult decision for him for sure.
+He makes love music, and he loves Iced Earth, and we’re like a family.
+We legally are family, but it’s also because he is a great father, and he loves his kids and doesn’t want to be away.
 And he knows what we’re doing.
 It’s like when I said, game on, I’m back.
-It’s time and if we’re going to do this we have got to do it.
+It’s time, and if we’re going to do this, we have got to do it.
 We have got to work and get out there.
-I want to go into territories that we have never played before and Matt knows when I say something I mean it, so he really was like “Do I want to be away for 10 months”?
+I want to go into territories that we have never played before, and Matt knows when I say something, I mean it, so he really was like, “Do I want to be away for 10 months”?

 When you started creating those new songs, you had no idea what kind of song or voice would do these songs?

 No, but I don’t really write that way anyway.
 When I start putting together musical arrangements, it really depends.
-The writing thing can happen in a lot of different ways and it can start off with a lyrical title or a bass guitar part or whatever and then I start building it and doing the arrangements.
-But Stu came into it and we immediately got to work.
-He and I already had the musical arrangements and I was working on a few songs while he was there, but as far as the lyric part and the vocal melodies, we did that together.
-That was really cool, because it is a good asset and it helps me and takes some of the weight off of my shoulders to have somebody like Stu who is able to come up with great hook melodies and we can work on that.
-I do that two so to have two guys that can do, it is a strong thing and we’re just getting started, that’s the cool thing.
-As soon as he came into the band we were like game on, right to work.
+The writing thing can happen in many different ways, and it can start with a lyrical title or a bass guitar part or whatever, and then I start building it and making the arrangements.
+But Stu came into it, and we immediately got to work.
+He and I already had the musical arrangements, and I was working on a few songs while he was there, but as far as the lyric part and the vocal melodies, we did that together.
+That was really cool because it is a good asset, and it helps me and takes some of the weight off of my shoulders to have somebody like Stu who can come up with great hook melodies and work on that.
+I do that two to have two guys that can do, it is a strong thing, and we’re just getting started, that’s the cool thing.
+As soon as he came into the band, we were like game on, right to work.
 We spent probably two or three months together in my studio.
-He flew in and out a few times but I would say I was really hitting it hard for three or four months of actual composing.
+He flew in and out a few times, but I would say I was really hitting it hard for three or four months of actual composing.

 You have recorded every Iced Earth album with the Morris brothers.
-Tim Morris has been responsible for most of the Iced Earth albums, but when you started the new era with Stu Block, did you consider doing and recording an album with another producer and in another studio ?
+Tim Morris has been responsible for most of the Iced Earth albums, but when you started the new era with Stu Block, did you consider recording an album with another producer and in another studio?

-Well the last several albums have been done mostly in my studio, except this one, because I actually sold my studio.
+The last several albums have been done mostly in my studio, except this one, because I actually sold my studio.
 I sold the building.
 I didn’t sell my gear, and I will have another one again at some point.
 But besides that, having to record and do the European festivals was like I needed one place to go.
 But I don’t have any desire to work with anybody else.
-Jim is family so if I wasn’t satisfied with our records then I would say let’s go somewhere else, but we work killer together and fast.
-We get a lot of shit done and the chemistry is there and that is what matters to me.
+Jim is family, so if I wasn’t satisfied with our records, then I would say let’s go somewhere else, but we work killer together and fast.
+We get a lot of shit done, and the chemistry is there, which matters to me.
 He is the godfather of my daughter, so we’re really close.

 The Morris brothers are best known for working with several death metal bands.

 Not really horror movies, but dystopian movies.
-Like “V for Vendetta”, I don’t know if you have seen that.
+Like “V for Vendetta,” I don’t know if you have seen that.
 “Dark City” was one, and that is more science fiction like I guess.
 Equilibrium was another movie that we wrote about.
 But that was the whole theme of the album, dystopian.
-I read a lot of books that are very dystopian and unfortunately very true.
-Its disturbing stuff that is happening in the world with our governments and this whole thing that is going on is pretty fucked up really.
-So basically the Sons of Liberty message is in the Iced Earth album, all over it.
-It’s just more veiled and the people that are awake figured it out and they knew right away.
+I read a lot of books that are very dystopian and, unfortunately, very true.
+It’s disturbing stuff that is happening in the world with our governments, and this whole thing that is going on is pretty fucked up, really.
+So basically, the Sons of Liberty message is in the Iced Earth album, all over it.
+It’s just more veiled, and the people who are awake figured it out and knew right away.